 3. Change Meeting Formats and Spice Things Up

-So if you always kick off your meetings with the reading of the previous minutes, you can change to a question and answering session, then move on to brief lectures or news or updates before taking on the last minutes.
+So if you always kick off your work gatherings with the reading of the previous minutes, you can change to a question and answering session, then move on to brief lectures or news or updates before taking on the last minutes.
 The same should apply to everything that goes on in between.

 You can also touch things up by inviting a guest speaker or getting staff members to engage in certain activities to increase engagement.
 Games like memory wall and code of conduct are great engaging activities.